Nucleosynthesis: Cosmic ray spallation

-Beryllium and boron are not significantly produced by stellar fusion processes, since 8Be is not particle-bound.
+Beryllium and boron are not significantly produced by stellar fusion processes, since 8Be has an extremely short half-life of 8.2×10^-17 seconds.

 Empirical evidence

 Theories of nucleosynthesis are tested by calculating isotope abundances and comparing those results with observed abundances.
 Isotope abundances are typically calculated from the transition rates between isotopes in a network.
 Often these calculations can be simplified as a few key reactions control the rate of other reactions.

 Minor mechanisms and processes

 Tiny amounts of certain nuclides are produced on Earth by artificial means.
 Those are our primary source, for example, of technetium.
 However, some nuclides are also produced by a number of natural means that have continued after primordial elements were in place.
 These often act to create new elements in ways that can be used to date rocks or to trace the source of geological processes.
 Although these processes do not produce the nuclides in abundance, they are assumed to be the entire source of the existing natural supply of those nuclides.